jaafit/civ-citizen/README.md

 **Setup:**

 Put 3g per player into the treasury.
-Give 2g to the 1st player, 3g to the 2nd player, etc
+Give each player 3g.

 With the Age [] cards:
 * Deal 5 to each player.
 * Put cards equal to the number of players minus 1 into the demand pile face-down.
-* Stack 5 cards per player to form the draw pile.
+* Stack 6 cards per player to form the draw pile.
 In 4p, only use 4 per player.
 * Put the remaining Age [] cards away.

 With the other cards, separate them by age to make a face-down draw pile for each later age.